Go Cycle construction works

 You can keep up to date on all the upcoming work for the Kingston Station project on our website.

 Wheatfield Way scheme:

 Once completed the scheme will be a key link to several Go Cycle projects.
-The route will create a north/south connection to enable cyclists to avoid travelling through the busy town centre pedestrian zone.
-We will also create wider and more direct crossings for both pedestrians and cyclists.
+The route will create a north/south connection to enable cyclists to bypass the busy town centre and create wider and more direct crossings for both pedestrians and cyclists.